-Concerto highlights include Michael’s performance of Wandering Viewpoint by Yuan-Chen Li with the Kaleidoscope Chamber Orchestra and the world premiere of Sean Friar's Concerto for Cello and Chamber Winds with the Eastman Wind Ensemble.
-This season he performs the Saint-Saëns Concerto with the Saddleback Symphony and the Dvorak Concerto with the Global Harmony Symphony.
+Concerto highlights include Michael’s performance of Wandering Viewpoint by Yuan-Chen Li with the Kaleidoscope Chamber Orchestra and the world premiere of Sean Friar's Dynamics for Cello and Chamber Winds with the Eastman Wind Ensemble.
+He also recently gave the west coast premiere of Dynamics with Thornton Edge.

 "Helmut Lachenmann's solo, 'Pression,' played with rapt percussive presence by Michael Kaufman, explores sounds the cello isn't supposed to make, be they ethereal scraping of the strings or industrial level strumming and banging," said Mark Swed, LA Times.
-Passionately involved in contemporary music, Michael has premiered works written for him by composers such as BMI Competition winner Justin Hoke, Daniel Silliman, Jeffery Parola and many others.
+Passionately involved in contemporary music, Michael has premiered works written for him by composers such as BMI Competition winner Justin Hoke, Daniel Silliman, Jeffrey Parola and many others.
 He has worked with composers such as Thomas Adès, Jörg Widmann, John Adams, Donald Crockett and Stephen Hartke in interpreting their own music.
 After hearing Michael's performance of Lieux retrouvés, Thomas Adès (the composer) declared it to be "breathtakingly good."
 In April 2013, Michael participated in a Carnegie Hall professional training workshop with John Adams and David Robertson called American Soundscapes.
 In June 2014, he gave the west coast premiere of Sean Friar's piece Teaser.
-He has performed in the concert series Jacaranda, the what's next? ensemble, and in the Callings out of Context series at RedCat.
+He has performed in the concert series Jacaranda, the Hear Now Festival, what's next? ensemble, and in the Callings out of Context series at RedCat.

 Born in 1987 in New York City, Michael moved to Cleveland at the age of three.
 One year later, he began cello lessons with teacher Pamela Kelly, and continued with her into his teens.
 By the age of seventeen, he was already participating in music festivals in Sarasota and Norfolk.
 In 2004, he was the only cellist to be accepted to the Young Artist Program of the Cleveland Institute of Music, where he studied with Alison Wells.
 He then received a Bachelor of Music Degree with distinction and a Performer's Certificate from the Eastman School of Music, studying with Steven Doane.
 During this time, he had masterclasses with cellists such as Steven Isserlis, Frans Helmerson, Pieter Wispelwey and Miklós Perényi and chamber music coachings with Robert Levin, Pamela Frank, Daniel Hope and members of the Tokyo, Emerson and Orion String Quartets.
 Michael earned his Master’s Degree and Doctorate from the University of Southern California, studying with Ralph Kirshbaum.